patching...

 Baldwin Boro Facing Potential $13-Million Water Basin Project

-Project will need to be completed by 2015 to comply with the Department of Environmental Protection.
+Project will need to be completed by 2015 to comply with a Department of Environmental Protection decree.

-Sewage rates for Baldwin Borough residents will almost certainly be increasing, as the firm of Lennon, Smith, Souleret Engineering, Inc., is recommending a water basin project that could cost the borough around $13 million.
+Sewage rates for residents will almost certainly be increasing, as the firm of Lennon, Smith, Souleret Engineering, Inc., is recommending a water basin project that could cost the borough around $13 million.

 Whitehall, Pleasant Hills and South Park must also obey the consent decree.

 The basin would temporarily hold sewage water during periods of wet weather.
 Those periods cause an increase in sewage water flow for municipalities around Pittsburgh's South Hills area due to a number of reasons—leaky sewage pipes being infiltrated by rain, homes set up to dispense of storm water and sewage water in the same way, and others.
-Watch an animated video on the 3 Rivers Wet Weather home page for further explanation.
+Watch an animation on the 3 Rivers Wet Weather website for further explanation.

 Baldwin Borough workers or contractors must complete the recommended project or make other adjustments to lessen its sewage flow in the Pleasant Hills Authority system by June 2015.